-This site contains regulated environmental features that are required to be preserved and/or restored to the fullest extent possible under Section 24-130(b)(5).
+This site contains regulated environmental features that are required to be preserved and/or restored to the fullest extent possible, under Section 24-130(b)(5) of the Subdivision Regulations.
 The on-site regulated environmental features include a stream buffer, wetlands, wetland buffers, and 100-year floodplain.